Let’s Listen and Talk - an online resource for parents and professionals

 - Preschool programme (2½ to 5 years): The Preschool programme explains ways for you to encourage and extend your child’s communication skills as their growing curiosity and imagination are helping them to look at the world in new ways.

-Alongside these three programme, all subscribers to Let's Listen and Talk can also access our specially-written Getting to Grips with Technology and Terminology course.
+Alongside these three programme, all registered users of Let's Listen and Talk can also access our specially-written Getting to Grips with Technology and Terminology course and our NEW 'Learning through music' resources (Baby and Toddler music sections available now; Preschool sections currently under development).

 Feedback from users